-Slight bruising and or soreness at the injection site are completely normal.
+Slight bruising and/or soreness at the injection site are completely normal.
 The bruise should fade as a normal bruise would.
 The soreness will also go away in 1-3 days.
 There are also no known toxic effects when administered at appropriate levels.
-Allergic reactions can happen with any intramuscular injections.
-Naturopathic Doctors, who administer and oversee Vitamin B12 injections at Got Vitamin B12, are trained and prepared to treat any reaction.
+Allergic reactions can happen with any intramuscular injection.
+The Naturopathic doctors who administer and oversee the injections at Got Vitamin B12, are trained and prepared to treat any reaction.